StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

 Platform Administrator \(`stackstate-platform-admin`\) is the only predefined role that's assigned the permission `access-admin-api`.

-Permissions assigned to the predefined Platform Administrator role (`stackstate-platform-admin`) are listed below, these were retrieved using the `sts` CLI.
+See below for a list of the permissions assigned to the predefined Platform Administrator role (`stackstate-platform-admin`), these were retrieved using the `sts` CLI.
 For details of the different permissions and how to manage them using the `sts` CLI, see [RBAC permissions](/configure/security/rbac/rbac_permissions.md).

 ```text
 ❯ ./sts rbac describe-permissions --subject stackstate-platform-admin